BMIRDS/deepslide/README.md

 This repository is a sliding window framework for classification of high resolution whole-slide images, often called microscopy or histopathology images.
 This is also the code for the paper [Pathologist-level Classification of Histologic Patterns on Resected Lung Adenocarcinoma Slides with Deep Neural Networks](https://www.nature.com/articles/s41598-019-40041-7).
 For a practical guide and implementation tips, see the Medium post [Classification of Histopathology Images with Deep Learning: A Practical Guide](https://medium.com/health-data-science/classification-of-histopathology-images-with-deep-learning-a-practical-guide-2e3ffd6d59c5).

+*If you email me with questions about this repository, I will not respond.
+Open an issue instead.*

 ![alt text](figures/figure-2-color.jpeg)